nim-lang/Nim/doc/manual.rst

 Alignas pragma
 --------------

-The ``alignas`` pragma is for local variables and object field members.
-It modifies the alignment requirement of the object being declared.
-The argument must be a constant power of 2 or 0. ``alignas`` does not weaken the alignment the type would have naturally. ``alignas(0)`` does not have any effect.
+The ``alignas`` pragma is for variables and object field members.
+It modifies the alignment requirement of the thing being declared.
+The argument must be a constant power of 2 or 0.
+Valid non-zero alignments that are weaker than another alignas pragmas on the same declaration are ignored.
+Alignments that are weaker that the alignment requirement of the type are ignored. ``alignas(0)`` is always ignored.

 .. code-block:: Nim